• Skip to primary navigation

 One idea I latched upon is that a wine you might choose for Thanksgiving can also be a good choice for a corned beef pairing.
 I was looking for wines with some fruit, acidity and low relatively low alcohol content.
 Low alcohol always tends to be good for wine and food pairings, but is particularly helpful when contending with foods that have some strong flavors that can be challenging with wine.

-As you will see below, keeping these ideas in mind, we have found pairings that work with corned beef in all three categories — white, rosé and red wine.
+As you will see below, keeping these ideas in mind, we have found pairings that work with corned beef in four categories — white, rosé, sparkling and red wine.
+But we are going to start by talking about white wine with corned beef and cabbage, because we have found some white wines work very well, even though that might surprise you!

 The 2016 Champalou Vouvray ($23, 12.5% ABV) was the first white wine that we successfully paired with corned beef and cabbage.